 In addition to Looker’s native data delivery destinations (Amazon S3, email, SFTP, and webhook), you can also schedule periodic data delivery to a service that is integrated with Looker.
 This page discusses how to create and edit schedules for integrated services.

 Integrations must be enabled by your Looker admin from the Looker Action Hub.
-Also, depending on how your Looker admin has configured your permissions, the default delivery destination may be email, and this setting may not be visible.
+Also, depending on how your Looker admin has configured your permissions, the default delivery destination may be email, and these options may not be visible.
 Looker admins can specifically give permissions for users and embed users to send and schedule data to third-party integrations.

 Creating and Editing Schedules